 Believe it or not, most private sector coaches are NOT in it for the money; they're actually in it for the same reasons public sector coaches are - they love to coach, they love to work with and be around athletes, they want to make a positive impact.
 Another believe it or not, many, if not most, coaches in the private sector are not making much money, they're just trying to make ends meet and provide for their family.

 I also know, athletes only seek out services from the private sector when they feel they're missing something from their school.
-I know, the quality of product I'm able to provide is much better in my private facility over with my teams.
+For me personally, the quality of product I'm able to provide is much better in my private facility than with my teams.
 The 20-30 athletes at one time, freshman through senior athlete experience, 1-hour time window, and facility/equipment restriction all handcuff many aspects that I'm otherwise able to provide at my private facility.